 - Scrutiny of email, computer, voicemail, internet and telephone

 - Video surveillance, physical searches, drug tests

-Confidentiality and Non-Compete forms could be appended.
-However they should stand on their own and be signed/submitted to the proper authority at the time of onboarding.
+Confidentiality and Non-Compete forms.
+However, they should stand on their own and be signed/submitted to the proper authority at the time of onboarding.

 You may want to highlight aspects of accommodation programs in place for people with physical or mental challenges.
-This might encompass special work arrangements, tools or devices avialable, subsidies and training provided.
+This might encompass special work arrangements, tools or devices available, subsidies and training provided.

-The smaller your company is, the less that should be jammed into an employee handbook.
-Just make sure the main topics are covered.
-And point out supplementary resources as needed.
+The smaller your company is, the less that should be packed into an employee handbook.
+Make sure to cover the main topics and point out supplementary resources as needed.